William S. Hackett Middle School

 School District of Albany uses a

-feeder enrollment model for middle school students.
-Students from designated
+feeder enrollment model for students at

-William S. Hackett Middle School or
+William S. Hackett Middle School,

-who graduate from the following elementary schools
+who move up from the following elementary schools

 Delaware Community School